modelmapper/modelmapper/README.md

 # ModelMapper

-ModelMapper is an intelligent object mapping framework that eliminates the need to manually map objects to each other.
-It uses a convention-based approach to map objects while providing a simple refactoring safe API for handling specific mapping scenarios.
+ModelMapper is an intelligent object mapping library that automatically maps objects to each other.
+It uses a convention based approach while providing a simple refactoring safe API for handling specific use cases.

  * [Project website](http://modelmapper.org)
  * [Downloads](http://code.google.com/p/modelmapper/downloads/list)